Rice–Eccles Stadium: 2002 Winter Olympics and Paralympics

 During the 2002 Winter Olympics, the stadium served as the venue for the Opening Ceremony on February 8, 2002, and for the Closing Ceremony on February 24, 2002.
 To host the ceremonies, the grass field was paved over with asphalt and a stage was constructed, scoreboards were removed, flags and Olympic livery were installed, temporary seating was brought in (allowing more than 50,000 spectators), and the 2002 Olympic cauldron was installed atop the southern bleachers.

 For the duration of the games, the stadium was temporarily renamed the Rice–Eccles Olympic Stadium.
 Through broadcasts from the stadium, an estimated 3.5 billion people worldwide watched the Opening and Closing Ceremonies on television.

 The Opening Ceremony of the 2002 Winter Paralympics was also held in the stadium on March 7, 2002.
 The corresponding Closing Ceremony followed suit on March 16, 2002.

+2034 Winter Olympics and Paralympics

+During the 2034 Winter Olympics and Paralympics, the stadium is expected to serve as the venue for the Opening and Closing ceremonies.

 Concerts

 Real Salt Lake

 Rice–Eccles Stadium was also the home field of the Major League Soccer franchise Real Salt Lake from 2005 until October 2008, when Rio Tinto Stadium was opened in the suburb of Sandy, south of Salt Lake City.